School for Social Work

 This study sought to explore the mental health needs of clinical MSW students, and the degree to which they feel satisfied by the quality and quantity of mental health services provided to them by their schools.
 For this mixed-methods study, 111 current MSW students were surveyed, representing twenty eight different graduate programs.
 Participants reflected on their experiences with counseling services at their schools and commented on their level of satisfaction with the resources provided to them.
 Overall, 13% of respondents reported being “somewhat” or “very satisfied,” 31% were “not very” or “not at all” satisfied, and 50% were “neutral.”
 Areas suggested for improvement to these services included increasing availability and accessibility of services, providing better advertisement of available resources, improving the quality of services/personnel, and encouraging the pursuit of support.
 Asked whether clinical social workers should be required to seek personal counseling during their training, more than half believed that they should.

 Mayo, Willa R., "Student satisfaction with the quality and quantity of mental health services offered by their MSW programs" (2016).
-Theses, Dissertations, and Projects.
-1753.
+Masters Thesis, Smith College, Northampton, MA.